Eutopia (short story)

-"Eutopia" is a short story by American writer Poul Anderson, originally appeared in Harlan Ellison's 1967 science fiction anthology Dangerous Visions.
+"Eutopia" is a short story by American writer Poul Anderson that originally appeared in Harlan Ellison's 1967 science fiction anthology Dangerous Visions.
 It later appeared in Anderson's 1981 collection The Dark Between the Stars and the showcase The Best Alternate History Stories of the 20th Century (2001).

 Plot

 At the beginning of the story, the protagonist (Iason Philippou) is exploring various parallel universes.
 Before the story began, he had visited our world's United States of which he had a very bad impression, considering it "a sick culture".
 He then came to the timeline where most of the plot is set.
 In that timeline, Christian Western Europe was overwhelmed in the tenth century by the combined onslaught of the Scandinavian Vikings from the north, the Magyars from the east and the Arabs from the south.
 Afterwards, the Arab Caliphate disintegrated in internal discord while the Vikings and Magyars, who kept their original religions, dominated Europe and eventually colonized North America.
 They developed a high technology, including nuclear energy, while keeping much of their Medieval culture and social structures.
 This North America, divided into numerous independent principalities, is much more sparsely populated than in our world, with large tracts of virtually untouched nature.
 While being social inferiors to the Scandinavians and Magyars, Native Americans in this timeline seem to have fared better than in our history.